-Global business travel spend is expected to reach 1.1 trillion euros by 2020, and it falls within the top 5 expenses of businesses of any size.
+Global business travel spend was expected to reach 1.1 trillion euros by 2020.
+Pre-pandemic, business travel was in the top 5 highest expenses faced by organizations of varying sizes.
+In a post-COVID world, this trend is likely to continue as the pandemic has only highlighted the importance of business travel.
 Hacking at the monster expense of business travel can help increase profitability.

 But it’s not easy.
 Saving money on business travel requires effort from all employees, not just a new top-level approach.
 From the finance manager looking to reel in yearly costs, to the travel manager bogged down with details and wanting to please coworkers, to the weary traveler who may feel the need to spend more in a pinch—this is a team effort.

 We’ve put together a list of clear, useful ways to get your whole team on board.

 When employees are headed to another city, chances are it’s a necessity.
 Sometimes, videoconferencing just won’t cut it.